getsentry/arroyo/docs/source/getstarted.rst

 message is completed.

 The commit callback will be passed to processing strategy via `ProcessingStrategyFactory.create_with_partitions`.
-You should pass this to the strategy and have you strategy call this commit function once the rest of the message processing has been done.
+You should pass this to the strategy and have your strategy call this commit function once the rest of the message processing has been done.

 The offset to be committed in Kafka is always the next offset to be consumed from, i.e. message's offset + 1.